OmniTurn CNC Lathes Made in Oregon

 The World's Most Cost-Effective Turning Machines

-NOTE: Blue text links to pictures; click picture to close.
+NOTE: Light blue text links to pictures; click picture to close.

 No display on screen and no yellow "Control ON" lamp:

 If there is no display on screen and no yellow "Control ON" lamp, click here to troubleshoot power issues.

 No display on screen:

 If the screen looks ok at boot up, but goes blank after pressing "Y" or "N" at Backup Programs (CNC) screen, the issue may be bad motion card (MC2 card).
 Click here to troubleshoot MC2 issues.